 All that’s left to do is to deep-fry them until they turn a gorgeous golden color on the outside.
 Serve them with your favorite dipping sauce.
-It’s best with spicy hot Sriracha sauce, in my opinion!
+It’s best with a homemade garlic aioli, or a spicy hot Sriracha sauce, my personal favorite!

 Hungry now?
 Let’s head right to the recipe!

 Step 1 – Get Your Mise en Place Ready

 Set out the vegetables, eggs, and oil.
 Measure the amount of grated Parmesan cheese, panko breadcrumbs, and salt.

 Step 2 – Cut the Veggies

 Step 3 – Set up the Dredging Stations

 Combine the grated Parmesan cheese, panko breadcrumbs, and salt in a medium bowl.
 Mix the ingredients well until they are evenly distributed.